ramseyjiang/go_mid_to_senior/pkgusages/go_zero/readme.md

 In this simple sample, it manages multiple services in a process.

+**Using "curl -i http://localhost:8080/morning" and "curl -i http://localhost:8080/evening" in command to test outputs.**

 It’s born to ensure the stability of the busy services with resilience design and has been serving sites with tens of millions of users for years.